 Pergola, Paddington Central

 The guys behind Pergola on the Roof have collated some of London’s best street food folk under one pretty roof in urban Paddington Central.

-Order an Aperol spritz or a negroni from the bar and take a seat at one of the long brushed wood tables laid out beneath the pretty pergola while you listen to some great guest DJs.
+Order an Aperol spritz or a frozen pina colada from the bar and take a seat at one of the long brushed wood tables laid out beneath the pretty pergola while you listen to some great guest DJs.
 There are blankets in case it gets a bit chilly, and an open air bar upstairs with plenty of day beds for lounging on during summery evenings.

 The Waterway, Little Venice